danbiedu-learning/react/css/09. Nexter Project and Master CSS Grid Layouts/devstefancho.md

 ## Task
 - How to build a complex and modern layout using advanced CSS Grid techniques
 - How to choose different row and column track sizes for different types of content
+- How and why to create girds inside of grids
+- How to create a responsive component without media queries
+- How to build a small component using CSS grid

 ## grid-template
 ### min-content